fourthirty-two/drawingstobook/_drafts/what-is-your-favorite-childrens-book.md

 ---
 layout: post
-title: What goes into writing a successful children's book?
+title: What is your favorite children's book?
-description: Thoughts about story and illustrations.
+description: Is it the artwork, is it the story, is it the subject?
+What made it your favorite story.
 # image: image location for top of the page.
 Should be landscape sized.
 # image_attribution: cc-by artist
 # image_preview: **Only displays on blog-list page** use only when `image` and `video-id` images won't work. example: other video source besides YouTube is used.